callysto/hackathon-site/slides/chapter2_01_datastory.md

 Hello.

 We need your help to settle an argument.
-One of the Grade 3 teachers insists that June has nicer weather than August, so we should change the school calendar to have time off in June and go back in August.
+A teacher insists that June has nicer weather than August, so we should change the school calendar so we have June off and start the school year in August.
+Another teacher says we should keep the school calendar the same.

 Can you use data science to solve this argument?